ChristianGaertner/CodeIgniter-ACL-Hook/README.md

 	The first array is setting the rule for the role id.
 The next two values are defining the controller and method.
 		$this->perms[2]['admin']['index'] = true;
 	This for example will allow everyone with the role_id 2 to access BASE_URL/admin(/index)

+* Please make sure, that you need a need a field in your session with the role id!
+* Note that role id 0 is reserved for guests!
+* Inheritance is **NOT** supportet at this point in time!

 TODO
 ----